Skip to main content

 Would improve bicycle and pedestrian connectivity between Lake Merritt BART and South Hayward BART.
 Includes Mission/East 14th Street transit corridor project.

-StakeholderDesignDesign phase at 95% for Lake Merritt-Fruitvale-Coliseum BART segment and at 95% for San Leandro segment.
-Concept design for the Hayward segment to be completed late 2025.
-Staff is participating in ACTC’s Working Group for the Hayward segment.
-A Working Group meeting for the Hayward segment was held July 23, 2025.
+StakeholderDesignDesign is in the 95% phase for the Lake Merritt-Fruitvale segment and the 95% phase for the San Leandro and E 14th St segments.
+Concept design for the Hayward segment is expected to be completed in late 2025.
+Staff is participating in ACTC’s Working Group for the Hayward segment, and the last meeting took place in July 2025.
+The next Working Group meeting for the Hayward segment has not yet been scheduled..
 More information.

 Contra Costa County